cult-of-coders/redis-oplog/README.md

 ### [How It Works](docs/how_it_works.md)

-Find out what RedisOplog does behind the scenes
+Find out what Redis Oplog does behind the scenes

 ### [Fine Tuning](docs/finetuning.md)

-Find out how you can use the advantages of RedisOplog to make your app very performant.
+Find out how you can use the advantages of Redis Oplog to make your app very performant.